-Central to the practice of Shamanism is the understanding that we are not seperate from the natural world.
+Central to the practice of Shamanism is the understanding that we are not separate from the natural world.
 Our bodies are made up of the natural elements we see around us and we are an intrinsic part of the world ecosystem.
-This holistic view allows us to open to the wisdom of nature, to observe our own behaviour and to reclaim our own instinctual and authentic self.
+This holistic view allows us to open to the wisdom of nature, to observe our own behavior and to reclaim our own instinctual and authentic self.

 The original meaning of the word Shaman is “she/he who can see in the dark”.
 Here the word “dark” is not literal but spiritual.
 It refers to our ability to explore the inner workings of our own psyche.
 A Shaman is one who can safely negotiate the inner worlds to recover wisdom, bring back psychic medicine, and to retrieve lost and damaged aspects of soul.

 Shamanism considers spiritual development to be the most important work we can accomplish.
-My study of Shamanism spans 15 years and I am honoured to present to you this work.
+My study of Shamanism spans 20 years and I am honoured to present to you this work.

 All upcoming workshops are posted at the Butterfly House